Updated on August 18, 2022.

+How do you calm a horse down?
 When the weather forecast calls for thunder, lightning, and pouring rain, what will you do with your horse(s)?
 While some of them never seem to be bothered by a storm, others react in ways that can cause harm to themselves and your property.
 Conditioning a horse to feel safe and secure during a storm often relies on trial and error.
-As you try to keep your horse calm during inclement weather, remember to carefully observe your horse for its habits and body language, which can serve as clues for you to know how it is feeling.
+As you try to keep your horse calm during inclement weather, remember to carefully observe it for its habits and body language, which can serve as clues for how it feels.

 As an owner, you must naturally weigh the potential severity of the storm when deciding whether to shelter your horses.
 The possibility of them getting hurt while outside in a storm should not be ignored.
 Horses have been known to be swept away by flash floods, lacerated by blowing debris, and even killed by bolts of lightning.
 A lightning strike is particularly worrisome to the owner who observes his herd gathering underneath trees during an electrical storm.